Clouds and the Earth's Radiant Energy System: Scientific goals

 Each CERES instrument is a radiometer which has three channels – a shortwave (SW) channel to measure reflected sunlight in 0.2–5 μm region, a channel to measure Earth-emitted thermal radiation in the 8–12 μm "window" or "WN" region, and a Total channel to measure entire spectrum of outgoing Earth's radiation (>0.2 μm).
 The CERES instrument was based on the successful Earth Radiation Budget Experiment, which used three satellites to provide global energy budget measurements from 1984 to 1993.

 Missions

 First launch

 The first CERES instrument Proto-Flight Module (PFM) was launched aboard the NASA Tropical Rainfall Measuring Mission (TRMM) in November 1997 from Japan.
 However, this instrument failed to operate after 8 months due to an onboard circuit failure.

 CERES on the EOS and JPSS mission satellites

 Six more CERES instruments were launched on the Earth Observing System and the Joint Polar Satellite System.
 The Terra satellite, launched in December 1999, carried two (Flight Module 1 (FM1) and FM2), and the Aqua satellite, launched in May 2002, carried two more (FM3 and FM4).
 A fifth instrument (FM5) was launched on the Suomi NPP satellite in October 2011 and a sixth (FM6) on NOAA-20 in November 2017.
-With the failure of the PFM on TRMM and the 2005 loss of the SW channel of FM4 on Aqua, five of the CERES Flight Modules are fully operational as of 2017.